 After you attend the workshop, please complete the evaluation to tell us about your experience.

-Last Day to Drop for Full Tuition Refund: 2nd Fall Short Session and 3rd Mini Session
+Last Day to Drop for Full Tuition Refund: 2nd 12-Week and Mini Sessions

 If you drop a course that has not started yet by this date, you will not receive a W grade and the course will not appear on your transcript.